Why Event Naming Matters

 - Tracking too many one-off events β sampling, quota issues

-- No shared dictionary β tribal knowledge = chaos
+- No shared dictionary β chaos

 Pro Tip: Create an Event Naming Convention Doc